-- The student or family member must inform the school of the illness/misadventure on the morning of the examination or inform the examination coordinator. - Students will need to complete an Illness/Misadventure form (ATTACHMENT A Page 18) obtained from the Deputy Principal.
-This form, once it has been completed by all relevant parties, should be returned to the Deputy Principal.
-Evidence needs to be attached to the completed form. - The examination coordinator will liaise with the student and organise a rescheduling of the affected examination(s).
+- The student or a family member is requested to inform the school of the illness/misadventure on the morning the task is scheduled or inform the head teacher administration, responsible for coordinating examination blocks. - Students will need to complete an illness/misadventure form (ATTACHMENT A Page 18) obtained from the stage deputy principal.
+Once completed by all relevant parties, the form should be returned to the stage deputy principal within two days from receiving the illness/misadventure application.
+Evidence needs to be attached to the completed form. - The head teacher administration will liaise with the student and organise a rescheduling of the affected examination(s).

-5. GROUP PERFORMANCE ILLNESS/MISADVENTURE (ATTACHMENT B -Page 20)
+5. GROUP PERFORMANCE ILLNESS/MISADVENTURE (ATTACHMENT B - Page 20)

-- When a group performance cannot go ahead on a scheduled date, the students affected need to complete a group performance Illness/Misadventure form from the Deputy Principal. - This application must be returned to the relevant Deputy Principal, with appropriate evidence, within two days.
-The Head Teacher/Teacher, will reschedule an alternative date for the performance. - The student responsible for this group Illness/Misadventure application must complete an individual Illness/Misadventure form outlining the nature of their application.
+- When a group performance cannot go ahead on a scheduled date, the students affected need to complete a group performance illness/misadventure form obtained from the stage deputy principal. - This application must be returned to the stage deputy principal, with appropriate evidence, within two days.
+The head teacher/teacher, will reschedule an alternative date for the performance. - The student responsible for this group illness/misadventure application must also complete an individual illness/misadventure form outlining the nature of their application.
 Please note that this application will be considered separately to the group's application.

-IN ALL CASES INVOLVING ILLNESS/MISADVENTURE:
+IN ALL CASES INVOLVING ILLNESS/MISADVENTURE

-- The Illness/Misadventure application form must be completed and returned to the Deputy Principal within two days of the initial return to school.
+- The illness/misadventure application form must be completed and returned to the stage deputy principal within two days of the initial return to school.
 The urgency and accuracy of the procedures are important in enabling the case to be seriously considered. - Where the reason for absence is substantiated, arrangements will be made for a student to complete the task or an alternative task at the earliest opportunity.

-The consequences of not following these procedures may result in your application for Illness/Misadventure being rejected.
+The consequences of not following these procedures may result in your application for illness/misadventure being rejected and a zero mark awarded.